cnguyen-uk/An-Introduction-to-Go/README.md

 ### Getting User Input

-The following syntax structure allows for us to ask for user input.
+The following syntax structure allows for us to ask for user input:

 ```Go
 var response string